Create a bot with the Bot Framework SDK

 To add the bot templates to Visual Studio, download and install the Bot Framework v4 SDK Templates for Visual Studio VSIX file.

 The VSIX package includes both .NET Core 2.1 and .NET Core 3.1 versions of the C# templates.
-When creating new bots in Visual Studio 2019, you should use the .NET Core 3.1 templates.
+When creating new bots in Visual Studio 2019 or later, you should use the .NET Core 3.1 templates.
 The current bot samples use .NET Core 3.1 templates.
 You can find the samples that use .NET Core 2.1 templates in the 4.7-archive branch of the BotBuilder-Samples repository.

 To install the templates in Visual Studio, in the top menu bar, navigate to Extensions > Manage Extensions.
 Then search for and install Bot Framework v4 SDK for Visual Studio.

 For information about deploying .NET Core 3.1 bots to Azure, see how to deploy your bot to Azure.